 Yoko Dining is one of the trendier Japanese restaurants on our list, with their traditional architecture and decor mixed with a view of the Brisbane River.

 They have a great range of interesting single dishes, some of which you probably won’t have tried before, as well as the bigger feast options so you can enjoy sharing a banquet with your friends and family.

-However, it doesn’t really matter what you order because you’ll probably spend most of your time gazing at the incredible views around you!
+However, it doesn’t really matter what you order because everything is delicious and you’ll probably spend most of your time gazing at the incredible views around you.

 This small, family owned restaurant puts authenticity at the forefront of its food service ethos, ensuring only the finest, traditional Japanese cuisine makes it onto their menu.

 That said, you shouldn’t be put off by any confusing Japanese names you’ve never seen before.

 The staff here are plenty helpful and will be able to explain each dish to you and make recommendations based on what they think you’ll enjoy the most.